 A more personalized customer experience, always-on customer service, and increased demand from digital-first consumers—these are just some of the reasons banks are turning to conversational AI to transform their reactive customer service and engagement functions into proactive digital self-service channels.

 The mobile-first consumer is on the rise according to PwC’s annual survey of 4,000 banking customers.
 Today 15% of consumers choose mobile as their primary banking engagement channel—a sharp increase from just 10% a year ago.
-Another study found that 91 percent of mobile banking users prefer using their app over going to a physical branch.
+Another study found that mobile banking continues to be pervasive, with 89% of survey respondents reported using it.
+Furthermore, 61% of mobile banking users would assess a bank’s mobile capabilities before opening an account.

 We love our devices—it is estimated that humans are outnumbered three-to-one by our devices—with just 7.5 billion people compared to a staggering 22 billion connected devices worldwide.
 This trend toward mobile-first and the growing demand for digital self-service can’t be ignored.

 Many banks are already seizing the opportunity to overhaul their customer support and engagement.
 And there’s great impetus for them to do so—according to McKinsey, US retail banks with better customer experiences are seeing significantly higher growth in deposits than their competition.

 If growing the top line isn’t enough reason to embrace digital self-service opportunities, banks are also seeing significant cost savings from the introduction of conversational AI into their customer support and engagement workflows.

 According to data from McKinsey, companies are saving as much as 29% on customer service costs with conversational AI.
 This is significant—BI Intelligence estimates that the move to conversational AI will equate to $23 billion in total savings from annual salaries alone.